-- Live, work or attend an educational establishment in the area covered by our common bond, or be a family member sharing the same residence as an existing member. - Provide evidence of identity Passport/ Driving Licence or official identity card. - Provide verification of address such as a household bill, bank statement or official headed document, all dated within the six months prior to date of application. - Provide evidence of PPSN.
+- Live, work or attend an educational establishment in the area covered by our common bond; or be a family member sharing the same residence as an existing member. - Provide evidence of identity Passport/ Driving Licence or official identity card. - Provide verification of address such as a household bill, bank statement or official headed document, all dated within the six months prior to date of application.

-Our school savings scheme operates in four primary schools-Loreto Primary School, St Mary's Boys National School, Ballyroan Boys National School and Rathfarnham Parish National School.
+Our school savings scheme operates in four primary schools currently: Loreto Primary School, St Mary's Boys National School, Ballyroan Boys National School and Rathfarnham Parish National School.
+We believe it is important to foster a savings habit among our young population, and we are working to expand the service to other schools in our common bond.
 We are very pleased with the level of interest shown in these initiatives by the teachers, parents and students alike.
-We believe it is important to foster a saving habit amongst our young population, and it is our intention to extend the service to other schools in our common bond.

-Voluntary involvement is significant on these projects and we would like to thank each and every one for their support.
+Voluntary involvement is significant on these projects and we would like to thank all of our volunteers for their support.

-Heritage Credit Union extends their sincere sympathy to the family and friends of the 212 members who passed away this year.
+Heritage Credit Union extends their sincere sympathy to the families and friends of the 234 members who passed away this year.

-The committee would like to thank all the members for their ongoing support of the credit union, and ask for their assistance in spreading the credit union message to a wider audience.
+The Committee would like to thank all the members for their ongoing support of the credit union; and ask for their assistance in spreading the credit union message to a wider audience.